-The Okta and MOVEit supply chain attacks highlighted the challenge vendors have in securing their vendors and third parties.
-Increasingly, outsourcing to fourth and even fifth parties have created more complex supply chains, there is a greater reliance on vendors for critical services, and the threats are evolving at a rapid pace.
-Up to 60% of attacks now involve the supply chain, and according to Kaspersky, it has become the most frequent attack vector in 2023.
+The Okta and MOVEit supply chain attacks highlighted the challenge vendors face in securing their vendors and third parties.
+As organizations increasingly outsource to fourth and even fifth parties, supply chains have grown more complex, vendor dependencies have deepened, and cyber threats have evolved at a rapid pace.
+In fact, up to 60% of attacks now involve the supply chain, and according to Kaspersky, it has become the most frequent attack vector in 2023.

 Purpose of the Cybersecurity Questionnaire